userofbricks/Expanded-Combat/README.md

 The Bow progression for this mod is very similar to the shield progression though it oly has 2 slots.
 As the bow progresses it gets a longer range though you want to be careful as having the bow unbalaced with different materials in each slot causes the bow to shoot poorly.

+### Meele Weapons
+There are a vast number of weapons in this mod reanging from swords and scythes to hammers and maces.
+All the different types have varying stregths and weeknesses that are all(with one exception) viewable in the tooltips of the items.
+There are many atributes to each including damage range, enhanced damage, slow/fast, and rate of repair for mending.
+The one weapon whos greatest strength is not shown in a tool tip is the Scythe wich similarly to arrows you can craft with potions and it will deal out that potion on hit.

 Here is a video about my process of making the mod!: